Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 **DONE:**
 * MQTT message length issue resolved
 * Replaced dummy data with appropriate server requests on M5 stack for challenges
+* Implemented life timer countdown in desktop user API
+* Database automatically updated when user reaches any goal of challenges enrolled and adds rewards
 * Improved sprite animation: fequency and height of bounces linearly scales with time left
 * M5 stack handles user death by printing a death screen once, and then executing empty loops until shut down

 **WIP:**
 * Implement interaction feature on M5 stack
 * Replace statistics dummy data with data from server on M5 stack
+* Add sponsor API to desktop
+* Adding new user should initialise user data with default values

 ### Sprint 6 : Version 1.0 Release (20.3-27.4)
 The goal of this sprint was to clean up our code, and implement any final features before releasing Version 1.0 of our product.